Word-Representable Co-Bipartite Graphs: Vertex Ordering, Representation Number, Speed, and Entropy: Necessary and sufficient condition in vertex ordering

+For this case, we can apply the same arguments as in Case 1 by treating the vertex $v_{i-1}$ as $v_1$ and the vertex $v_j$ as $v_p$ in Case 1. \end{proof}

-\end{proof} \begin{theorem} Suppose the graph $G$ is a word-representable co-bipartite graph and the semi-transitive orientation $S$ of $G$ contain Type $A$, $B$, $C$ vertices.
-Then, there exists another semi-transitive orientation of $G$ where only Type $A$ and $C$ vertices exist. \end{theorem}
+\begin{theorem} Let $G$ be a word-representable co-bipartite graph, and let $S$ be a semi-transitive orientation of $G$ containing vertices of types $A$, $B$, and $C$.
+Then $G$ admits another semi-transitive orientation in which every vertex is of either type $A$ or type $C$, and no vertex is of type $B$. \end{theorem}